10 Of The Coolest And Most Unusual Things To Do In Paris

 Your search for the coolest and most unusual things to do in Paris should start with the most positive experience on the list.

-The artist Fédéric Baron and the calligraphist Claire Kito created the wall in 2000, in the Jehan Rictus Garden in Montmartre, using 612 tiles.
+The artist Fédéric Baron and the calligraphist Claire Kito created the wall in 2000 using 612 tiles.
+It’s located in the Jehan Rictus Garden in Montmartre.

 Louvre

-• The museum, hosted in the former French Royal Palace, has an extensive collection of items on display.
-In fact, it is home to over 15,000 pieces of art!
+• The Louvre is gigantic.
+The museum, hosted in the former French Royal Palace, has an extensive collection of items on display.
+In fact, it’s home to over 15,000 pieces of art!

-• Most tourists enter it to see the famous Mona Lisa and a few other widely known paintings and statues.
-In my humble opinion, they actually visit the Louvre to brag in front of their friends, not to appreciate art.
+• Most tourists never truly explore it.
+Most visitors to the Louvre enter to see the famous Mona Lisa and a few other famous art pieces.
+It seems that they visit the museum to brag in front of their friends, not to appreciate art.

-• Below are my suggestions for several lesser-known collections in the Louvre, which I believe will surprise and astonish you – hell, even bring goosebumps to your skin.
+• The building and the obscure collections are worth seeing.
+Below are my suggestions for several lesser-known collections in the Louvre, which I believe will surprise and astonish you.

 Arts of Oceania